 - Spearheaded extensive works across campus to re-sign all gendered single occupancy toilets to be labelled simply as ‘toilet'.

-Read more about the work we do on LGBTUA+ equality on the LGBTUA+ Initiatives webpage.
+Read more about the work we do on LGBTQUA+ equality on the LGBTQUA+ Initiatives webpage.